SpenzerDev/AI-for-Sustainable-Development/README.md

 | Temporal/Socioeconomic | Time of day, day of week, season, public holidays, utility prices, major local events.             | Future Energy Demand ($E_{pred}$)            |
 | Grid/Supply            | Historical energy generation mix (coal, gas, solar, wind), current grid load, transmission status. | Future Carbon Intensity ($\text{CI}_{pred}$) |

+## 4. Model Operation and Contribution
+   ### A. Prediction Phase (Supervised Learning)
+    The LSTM network is trained to minimize the prediction error (e.g., using Mean Absolute Error (MAE)) on both targets:
+       1. $E_{pred}$ (Demand): Predicts the energy demand for the next hour/day, which is critical for smart grids to efficiently allocate resources.
+       2.$\text{CI}_{pred}$ (Carbon Intensity): Predicts the $\text{CO}_2$ emissions rate ($\text{gCO}_2/\text{kWh}$) for the energy that will be available on the grid in the next time window.
+This value is determined by the forecasted energy mix (e.g., more solar/wind $\implies$ lower $\text{CI}$).
+  ### B. Optimization Phase (Direct Contribution to SDG 13)
+  The two predicted values ($E_{pred}$ and $\text{CI}_{pred}$) are fed into an external Optimization Algorithm which acts as the decision-maker for energy consumers and grid operators:
+     .
+For Smart Grids/Utilities: The low $E_{pred}$ forecast allows the grid to ramp down carbon-intensive generation before the energy is needed, reducing fuel consumption and emissions.
+Conversely, predicting a high peak demand allows for a planned ramp-up, avoiding reactive, inefficient emergency power generation.
+    .
+For Buildings/Industry (Demand-Side Management): Large commercial or industrial users can receive an hourly $\text{CI}_{pred}$ signal.
+They can then program their non-essential energy tasks (e.g., charging electric vehicle fleets, running HVAC pre-cooling cycles, starting energy-intensive batch processing) to automatically run during predicted Low-Carbon Intensity time slots.
+This is known as "carbon-aware computing" or "load shifting."